Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Conclusion

 \section{Conclusion}

-In this letter, we investigated a SIM-aided image recognition task-oriented semantic communication.
+In this letter, we investigated a SIM-aided image recognition task-oriented SemCom.
 We trained a SIM in front of the transmitting antenna to steer the signals passing from the image source encoding layer towards the corresponding antenna.
 As a result, the receiver identified the image class by probing the magnitude of the received signal.
-Extensive simulation results verify the effectiveness of utilizing the SIM-based DNN for implementing image recognition task-oriented semantic communications, achieving more than $90\%$ recognition accuracy.
+Extensive simulation results verify the effectiveness of the SIM-based EMNN in achieving over 90\% recognition accuracy for image recognition task-oriented SemComs.
+Combined with traditional modulated signals, SIM is expected to further achieve multimodal semantic information transmission.